osm2pgsql-dev/osm2pgsql-website/index.md

 : Import geometries in Lon/Lat (WGS84), Web Mercator (most popular format for map tiles), or any other projection.

-Support for hstore and JSON
+Support for json, jsonb and hstore columns

-: Use hstore and JSON(B) PostgreSQL data types to store the complete set of tags of an OSM object in a single database column.
+: Use `json`, `jsonb`, and `hstore` PostgreSQL data types to store the complete set of tags of an OSM object in a single database column.

 Resource friendly